How to Sponsor an H-1B Visa Employee in 7 Steps

 - Education, training, or progressively responsible experience in the specialty occupation, which is at least equivalent to a degree, and recognition as an expert in the specialty occupation

-As an employer, you’re required to pay the H-1B employee at least the same wage as domestic workers in the same or similar position.
+As an employer, you must pay the H-1B employee at least the same wage as domestic workers in the same or similar position or the prevailing wage, whichever is higher.
 The application process does not require that you use any specific method for determining the pay rate.
 You are required to use the best information available to determine a fair and accurate salary.
-You will need to include the rate on your Labor Condition Application (LCA) — more on that later.
+You will need to include the rate on your Labor Condition Application (LCA)—more on that later.

 To determine the prevailing wage rate, you can use one of the following means: